Stockbroker

 • Education

-If a stockbroker wishes to work with an institutional client, he or she must have a bachelor's degree in the stream of finance or business administration.
-It is also preferable to have knowledge of accounting processes, financial forecasting, and planning, as well as relevant rules and regulations.
+If a stockbroker wishes to work with an institutional client, they must have a bachelor's degree in finance or business administration.
+It is also preferable to know accounting processes, financial forecasting, and planning, as well as relevant rules and regulations.

 • Experience

 A stockbroker can begin working for a brokerage business in any function, even as a college intern, and obtain on-the-job experience.
-To be a stockbroker, however, he or she must have a good awareness of accounting standards and financial market rules.
+To be a stockbroker, however, he or she must be aware of accounting standards and financial market rules.

 Open a free demat account